.png)

 Certain words, such as "bank," "insurance," or "university," require written approval from the relevant state agency because they suggest regulated industries.
 Names that mislead the public about government ties, like "Georgia Revenue Service LLC," won't be approved.

-Every LLC must name a registered agent when filing its Articles of Organization.
+Every LLC must name a Georgia registered agent when filing its Articles of Organization.
 This person becomes the state's official contact for lawsuits, tax notices, and government correspondence.

 The rules are clear: your agent must operate in Georgia with a physical street address where they can receive documents during business hours (P.O. boxes are not accepted).
 If you choose a company instead of a person, it must be authorized to do business in Georgia.
 While Georgia law doesn't require explicit written consent, it's recommended, and their information becomes public through state databases.